bjacobel/rak/README.md

   - Make sure to update the badge at the top of the readme to point to your new Codecov SVG.
 - Updating the readme to remove all the stuff about the boilerplate and to say a bit about your new project.
 - Removing or modifying the example actions/reducers/services to do... whatever your new app does.

+Note that while these instructions are given using Yarn, npm is also supported:

+    mkdir my-new-project && cd my-new-project
+    npm install rak
+    $(npm bin)/rak
+    npm uninstall rak

 ###Deployment
 Rak includes a CloudFormation template that can create & configure all the AWS resources it needs.
 You'll want to create the CloudFormation stack before you push to your master branch for the first time.
 To do that: